astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 your life, both personal and professional, and how to build tools for productivity that will last [^ref1].

 Throughout the class and our reading of that book, I was gratified to learn that a lot of my systems for productivity are exactly what he suggests.
-I'm not saying this to be full of myself; if/when you read it, you will hopefully find some of your organizational tools formally defined there too.
+I'm not saying this to be full of myself; if you read it, you will hopefully find some of your organizational tools formally defined there too.

 My guide to productivity, at a high level, is: